upekshaip/tg-ytdlp-bot/README.md

 Notes:
 - Desktop Telegram does not always send `/start` payloads from links repeatedly; avoid relying on `https://t.me/<bot>?start=...` for inline prefill.
-- The bot’s `/search` shows only working options and a concise manual hint.
+- The bot's `/search` shows only working options and a concise manual hint.